-If you’ve never gardened before, or if it’s simply been a while, you might not be sure where to start.
-Even though it may not be time to buy seeds and plants yet, there’s still planning to do before the actual planting.
+If you’ve never gardened before, or if it’s simply been a while, you might not be sure where to begin with a vegetable garden.
+Even though it may not be time to buy seeds and plants yet, there’s still garden planning to do before the actual planting.
 So here are some simple steps to help you get started:

-- What kind of a garden do you want?
-Choose from a row (traditional), raised bed, or container garden.
+Before you can start a vegetable garden, you’ll need to decide what type of garden you’d like.
+Choose from a row (traditional), raised bed (need to build a bed?
+Here’s a tutorial.), or container garden.
 The space you have available may determine what type of garden you choose, as well as what you may want to grow, but here’s some info on each:

 Row Garden– Think about your grandmother’s garden.
 This is your traditional garden with rows tilled directly into the ground and planted.
 It’s wonderful if you’re planning to grow lots of produce in order to put some away for use in later seasons.
 And you can certainly use the space to try your hand at all kinds of varieties of vegetables, fruits, and herbs.

 Pros– no need to build beds, easy to walk through, low start up cost.